konradhalas/dacite/README.md

 Input values are not casted by default.
-If you want to use field type information to transform input value from one type to another, you have to pass given field name as an element of the `cast` argument list.
+If you want to use field type information to transform input value from one type to another, you have to pass given field name as an element of the `Config.cast` argument list.

 ```python
 @dataclass